-Professional Mold Remediation Services in Houston, TX
+Professional Mold Remediation Houston, TX

+Mold remediation Houston is a much-sought-after service.
 If there’s one thing we know well in Houston, it’s how humid the air always is.
 If there’s another, it’s how frequently bad weather can impact our homes.
 From attic to foundation, all areas of your home are susceptible to mold growth and proliferation – and it only takes 48 hours of unresolved water damage for mold to set in.

-At Air Quality Express, we take our mold remediation services seriously.
+At Air Quality Express, we take our mold remediation Houston services seriously.
 That’s why we provide the information you need to know why mold remediation is important, and how to identify potential mold growth in your home.

-Why Do I Need Mold Remediation?
+Why Do I Need Mold Remediation Houston?

 You always hear about the dangers of mold, but do you know why mold remediation in your home is so important?